kitchdev/company-abbreviator/README.md

 - `/create-company` endpoint that allows adding a company to `companies.json` (with name and abbreviated_code)

 - script in `package.json` that loops through all companies and ensures unique 3 letter codes for all.

-Don't worry about fancy Express boilerplate or any excess tooling optimizations, just focus on the basics of clean implementation.
-Send us back the project in a zip so we can try it out when you're done!